Research-Based

 TB12 Electrolytes

-In this interview with CBS News Bay Area, Brady notes, “I try to stay really on top of my hydration.
+In this interview with CBS News Bay Area, Brady explains, “I try to stay really on top of my hydration.
 I’m asking my body to perform at the highest levels; I need the highest levels of hydration too.”

 TB12 Multivitamin